anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-06c.md

 ## 2. Configuring Column Level Masking (CLM) - on BigLake tables

 ### 2.1.
 CLM setup for the lab
 In the previous module, we configured column level security.
 Lets add masking to the setup we already did.
 We'll mask the total_amount column to show just 0, for the data engineer ONLY.
-The rest of the users will see clear-text values.<br> For masking to show just 0, the masking rule to be applied is ["Default masking value"](https://cloud.google.com/bigquery/docs/column-data-masking-intro#auth-inheritance) detailed in the documentation. <br>
+The rest of the users will see clear-text values.<br><br> For masking to show just 0, the masking rule to be applied is "Default masking value" as detailed in the [documentation](https://cloud.google.com/bigquery/docs/column-data-masking-intro#auth-inheritance). <br>

 ![README](../04-images/m06c-06.png)